Savings Bank of South Australia: Foundation and early days

+The Savings Bank of South Australia later merged with the former State Bank of South Australia (established 1896), becoming the new State Bank, owned by the Government of South Australia, in 1984.

 1907: Penny Bank Department

 In 1907 the Savings Bank of South Australia established the Penny Bank Department to take deposits as little as one penny from school children.
 These school savings account quickly became popular and almost every public and private school in the state was permitted to take deposits from children on behalf of the bank.
 School banking was instrumental in instilling the savings mentality in children and helped to make the bank the largest in South Australia, now a state.

 1938–1965: growth and development

-During the 26-year era of Liberal premier Sir Thomas Playford (November 1938 – March 1965), the bank was a key tool of his vision for the state's rapid economic and industrial development.
-Playford used both the Savings Bank and the State Bank to finance ETSA and the Housing Trust.
+During the 26-year era of Liberal premier Thomas Playford (November 1938 – March 1965), the bank was a key tool of his vision for the state's rapid economic and industrial development.
+Playford used both the Savings Bank and the State Bank to finance the Electricity Trust of South Australia and the South Australian Housing Trust.

 The two state-owned banks complemented each other.
-The Savings Bank was for the people to deposit their savings and for others to borrow money for mortgages on fair terms, while the State Bank was used for larger projects.
+The savings bank was for the people to deposit their savings and for others to borrow money for mortgages on fair terms, while the state bank was used for larger projects.
 During this period the bank took on many new customers, especially migrants brought out to South Australia under assisted migration schemes.